oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 ### 3.5.2 IP Rights Violation (Elsa & Anna Attack)

-Miners may serve a IP-protected but very popular dataset (e.g., Disney movie, music songs and etc) to earn tremendous amount of network rewards in a short period of time.
+Providers may serve a IP-protected but very popular dataset (e.g., Disney movie, music songs and etc) to earn tremendous amount of network rewards in a short period of time.
 However, they clearly don't own the copyright.
 Such behavior creates an IP violation and critical legal issue.
 Ocean shall reduce the chance of such IP issue at the early stage.

 Depending on the required efforts from Ocean, the near-term solutions can be **challenge-response** approach: